MaikonSchumann/portfolio-project1-vinylclub/README.md

 ### First Time Visitor Goals
  * As a new visitor to the website, I expect to easily to understand the main purpose of the site and navigate without complications.
  * I can find what I search efficiently.
- * I want to learn more about the community, so I can feel comfortable to meet the group.
+ * Learn more about the community for a comfortable introduction to the group.
- * As an interested member, I want to know how I can take parte of it.
+ * Understand how to actively participate as a member.
- * I also want to find their social media links to see their followings and their comments.
+ * Access social media links to explore the community's following and comments.

 ### As a Returning Visitor
  * I want to find precise information about the next session.